TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 with the inter-core netif on EthFw server.
 Further, the TAP network interface can be bridged with the Enet LLD client interface to provide a single unified interface to the network stack, just like the R5F cores.

+**Note**: The TAP driver implementation is provided as a reference only to demonstrate and test the intercore functionality in Linux.
+It comes with limited feature support, such as polling  mode operation only, basic packet handling.

 Please refer to the following code in `<ethfw>/apps/tap/tapif.c`: